Level: For Any level

 - Russian Rye

 Please note: We reserve the right to make changes to this recipe schedule should we need to.

 ALL THE PRINCIPLES OF BAKING SOURDOUGH ARE INCLUDED IN THIS COURSE.

-- Learning about how to get a beautiful open crumb sourdough loaf.
+- Learn how to get a beautiful open crumb sourdough loaf.

 - How to refresh a starter

 - Starter maintenance